awslabs/fhir-works-on-aws-deployment/README.md

 ### API capabilities

-These APIs provide interactions on all FHIR Resources defined for both the STU3 and R4 releases of FHIR, including Patient, Bundle and Observation.
+These APIs provide operations on all FHIR Resources defined for both the STU3 and R4 releases of FHIR, including Patient, Bundle and Observation.
 The FHIR server will have its own FHIR-conformant data repository (with the current exception of binary data where the payload is stored to S3 directly) and will support only JSON as the supported content format, over the HTTP REST interface.
-Supported interactions for this release include the ability to Post a bundle (a collection of Observations associated with a Patient), Search Patient and Observations, Update and Read a Patient Resource.
-Additional interactions will be supported in future releases.
+Supported operations for this release include the ability to Post a bundle (a collection of Observations associated with a Patient), Search Patient and Observations, Update and Read a Patient Resource.
+Additional operations will be supported in future releases.
 Additionally, the deployment will support the generation of a capability statement for computational verification of the server’s conformance with the FHIR standard.

 #### API Customization